The Homological Brain: Parity Principle and Amortized Inference: Scaffold-Flow Memory Model via the Parity Principle

 Each PNG is defined by a set of neurons whose spikes occur in precise temporal relations, forming a reproducible spatiotemporal pattern.
-Such patterns naturally induce a \emph{cell poset}: every neural event is a cell, and the causal–temporal relation “$e_i$ precedes $e_j$” defines an order relation $e_i \preceq e_j$.
+Such patterns naturally induce a \emph{cell poset}: every neural event is a cell, and the causal-temporal relation ``$e_i$ precedes $e_j$'' defines an order relation $e_i \preceq e_j$.
 The resulting poset encodes both the geometry (who is connected) and the dynamics (who influences whom) of the PNG.
 By passing to the order complex $\Delta(P)$, this poset becomes a simplicial complex, and the neural pattern becomes a \emph{topological chain}: a sum of cells whose boundaries represent the flow of neural influence.
 This mapping provides a universal representational format for neural dynamics: any temporally extended firing pattern can be expressed as a chain in a cell poset.
-To visualize these structures, we turn to their Hasse diagram (Fig. \ref{fig:hasse}), which renders the poset as a directed acyclic graph whose edges indicate minimal causal relations.
-The Hasse diagram thus serves as an intuitive geometric illustration of the topological chains generated by PNGs, making explicit how local neural events assemble into globally coherent computational motifs.
-To quantify the global complexity of the system's active topology, we invoke the Euler characteristic $\chi$, defined as the alternating sum of the Betti numbers $b_k$ (counts of independent $k$-dimensional features).
-We define the \textbf{Topological Free Energy} $\mathcal{L}$ of the system \cite{friston2010free}, given context $\Psi$ (flows) and content $\Phi$ (scaffolds), as the magnitude of this characteristic:

-This metric captures the global imbalance between even and odd topological dimensions.
-Minimizing $\mathcal{L}$ therefore drives the system toward a state of structural balance, directly motivating the partition of features in the following section.
+By passing to the order complex $\Delta(P)$, this poset becomes a simplicial complex, and the neural pattern becomes a \emph{topological chain}: a sum of cells whose boundaries represent the flow of neural influence.
+This mapping provides a universal representational format for neural dynamics \citep{gerstner2014neuronal}: any temporally extended firing pattern can be expressed as a chain in a cell poset. \emph{Geometric realization of these simplicial structures leads to a continuous latent space representation}, in which recurrent neural patterns tile a manifold $\mathcal{Z}$ whose associated chain complex $(C_\bullet(\mathcal{Z}),\partial)$ is the continuum limit of the discrete cell complex \citep{spanier1966algebraic}.
+Local closure ($\partial^2=0$) ensures consistency (integration), while persistent homology quantifies the diversity of coexisting invariants (differentiation).
+In this framework, $|\chi|$ functions as a form of \emph{topological free energy} \citep{friston2010free} that is minimized during inference to enforce global consistency, whereas $\mathcal{I}_{\mathrm{global}}$ serves as a measure of \emph{topological evidence} accumulated across development and learning.